 What distinguishes End of Tenancy Cleaning from any other type of home cleaning?

 Not to mention that the peculiarity of the End of Tenancy Cleaning London Service requires that special care be taken when cleaning heavily soiled areas, including those that are not visible at first glance (for example, cleaning cabinets inside, removing stains on the floor under furniture, and so on).
-In addition, an End of Tenancy Cleaning is characterized by the following specifics:
+In addition, an End Tenancy Cleaning is characterised by the following specifics:

-- End of Tenancy Cleaning, unlike the standard cleaning that we do every day, as well as with the beginning of the new season, is not imposed on the principle of recommendation.
+- Unlike the standard cleaning we do every day, and with the beginning of the new season, End of Tenancy Cleaning is not imposed on the principle of recommendation.
 It is binding.
-What we mean is that with the onset of spring, there is an unwritten rule around the world for people to carry out spring cleaning at home.
+With the onset of spring, there is an unwritten rule worldwide for people to carry out spring cleaning at home.
 But if one misses it, the fatal consequences will not come.
-With End of Tenancy, things are different.
-It is not a recommendation, but an obligation.
-But who has to fulfill it?
+With the End of Tenancy, things are different.
+It is not a recommendation but an obligation.
+But who has to fulfil it?

-How to fulfill your obligation as a tenant so you get your deposit back.
-Well, you just have to clean the apartment.
+How to fulfil your obligation as a tenant: get your deposit back.
+Well, you have to clean the apartment.
 But this task is not as simple as it sounds.
-To recover your deposit, you need to prepare for a top-to-bottom, thorough and comprehensive End of Tenancy Cleaning.
+To recover your deposit, you must prepare for a top-to-bottom, comprehensive End of Tenancy Cleaning.
 And here comes the new question – are you prepared to handle this task?
 Do you have the necessary skills, products, and equipment?

 It is after this check that you will get your deposit back.
-You may have been wiping the floor for hours, and the next day you may have rubbed the bathroom until you faint, you may have even washed all the stains on the carpet in the living room and the windows, but the landlord can always find other gaps during the inspection.
+You may have been wiping the floor for hours; the next day, you may have rubbed the bathroom until you faint.
+You may have even washed all the stains on the carpet in the living room and the windows, but the landlord can always find other gaps during the inspection.
 This can cost you the deposit.

 End of Tenancy Cleaning obligation – how to handle it perfectly